- A new mosquito control trial will be taking place on the Mornington Peninsula over summer 2022.

 The Mornington and Bellarine peninsulas are associated with the highest number of cases in Victoria (see Fig. 3), however Frankston, Seaford, the South Eastern Bayside suburbs and East Gippsland are also considered to be endemic areas for Buruli ulcer transmission.
 (See ‘Who is at risk?’ below for more detail about risk areas in Victoria)

-In 2019, two new Buruli ulcer cases were identified in Aireys Inlet on the Surf Coast, and another two cases in the Geelong suburb of Belmont.
-None of the affected people had reportedly travelled to the known endemic areas.
+Since 2019, there has been Buruli ulcer cases who have reported no travel to known endemic areas identified in the Geelong suburb of Belmont, in Aireys Inlet and the Surf Coast.
 This suggests that local transmission of Buruli ulcer may be spreading into new areas.